webhintio/hint/docs/user-guide/rules/no-http-redirects.md

 ## Can the rule be configured?

-By default the maximum number of redirects is 0 but you can change this value for resources and the main URL.
+By default no redirects are allowed but you can change this behavior.

 The following configuration will allow 3 redirects for resources and 1 for the main URL: